kburchfiel/pfn/Online_Visualizations/PFN_Dash_App_Demo/readme.md

 This project demonstrates how to use Dash to create interactive online visualizations.
 These visualizations range from simple charts to more complex interactive setups.

-The [simple_enrollment_dashboard](https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/simple_interactive_dashboard) page displays a relatively basic interactive enrollment dashboard.
+The [simple_interactive_dashboard](https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/simple_interactive_dashboard) page displays a relatively basic interactive enrollment dashboard.
 This dashboard didn't take much code at all to write, but its functionality is rather limited.

-An even simpler enrollment dashboard that foregoes the the comparison and filter options present within the simple_enrollment_dashboard page can be found at [simple_enrollment_dashboard](https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/fixed_dashboard).
+An even simpler enrollment dashboard that foregoes the the comparison and filter options present within the simple_interactive_dashboard page can be found at [fixed_dashboard](https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/fixed_dashboard).
 The 'static' approach used within this dashboard has significant limitations, but it may still be helpful as a reference.

 The [flexible_survey_results_dashboard](https://pfndashappdemo-470317599391.us-central1.run.app/flexible_survey_results_dashboard) page shows a more complex dashboard that utilizes the autopivot() and autobar() functions in [auto_pivot_and_graph.py](https://github.com/kburchfiel/pfn/blob/main/Online_Visualizations/PFN_Dash_App_Demo/auto_pivot_and_graph.py).
 These two functions allow for a wide range of comparison and color options.